-For those of us that do a lot of field mapping, keeping all our devices charged is required.
+For those of us that work in the field a lot, keeping all our devices charged is required.
 Luckily solar power systems have become inexpensive enough and flexible enough to easily mount on vehicles.
 As charging technology keeps changing, so do the charging technologies and connectors.
 Everything is compatible, so adapters can be used when you have a mix of old and new devices.

-I've written other docs on power and charging issues while field mapping for more detail.
-This is a short tech doc on solar charging.
+I’ve written other docs on power and charging issues while field mapping for more detail.
+This is a short tech doc on solar charging based on real world experience.

 Older chargers may only put out enough power to charge a laptop that is turned off.
 If you want to work on your laptop while charging, you need more power.
 I found even with a 90W charger I had this problem.
 If you are just web surfing or doing email, power requirements are lower.
 Computationally intensive tasks require more power.
 I’m often compiling software, and with a 90W charger charging blinks on and off the entire time which gets irritating.

-Chargers that plug into your vehicles hard-wired cigarette lighter socket are common, and have the advantage of being able to charge off your vehicle when it’s running.
+Chargers that plug into your vehicles hardwired cigarette lighter socket are common, and have the advantage of being able to charge off your vehicle when it’s running.
 These are usually a power brick with a male plug on both ends.
-I recently had the experience of this type of socket melting with the higher power needs of my somewhat newer laptop.
-Course then I had no power to charge anything… Luckily it was the last day of the field mapping trip.
-Most campers have cigarette sockets for DC device.
+I recently had the experience of this type of socket melting with the higher power needs of my laptop.
+Course then I had no way to charge anything unless it supported USB charging… Luckily it was the last day of the field mapping trip.
+Most campers have cigarette sockets for DC devices.
+I replaced all of mine with PD3.1 USB sockets that fit the same hole size.

 Or you can use an adapter with USB outputs.
 Older chargers were power limited, and even with a 90W charger I had issues charging my laptop.
 It would only charge when turned off, so if I wanted to work, I was on laptop battery power.